-When the world changed in 2020, it highlighted an even greater need for businesses to be able to control and manage their workplace’s computers from somewhere else.
+When the world changed during covid, it highlighted an even greater need for businesses to be able to control and manage their workplace’s computers from somewhere else.

 With remote work becoming the norm, having reliable remote desktop software in place for you and your staff can be a lifesaver.